r0b0tt/100-days-of-code/log.md

 1. Started working on a web app for a side project I've been putting off for a while.

 **Thoughts:**
 I worked with CSS variables for the first time but I still prefer SASS variables.

+### Day 3: February 12, 2017

+**Today's Progress**

+1. Learned about webpack and babel.
+2. Worked on my web app.
+Added a responsive side nav.
+3. My team made a presentation(not the actual competition, more of talking about our idea) about smart homes for an intervarsity competition we applied.

+**Thoughts:**
+Javascript is awesome and messed up in its own way.
+But I love it!